General Motors de México: Brands

 The main brands marketed in the Mexican market are Chevrolet, GMC, Buick and Cadillac.

-Previously, brands such as Pontiac, Hummer, Saab, Oldsmobile and Opel, in addition to Fiat, which for a short period was imported into Mexico by the company, were part of GM's product portfolio in Mexico until its disappearance after the restructuring of the General Motors Corporation after the crisis of 2008, or its commercialization in the country has been suspended for strategic reasons.
+Previously, brands such as Pontiac, Hummer, LaSalle, Saab, Saturn, Oldsmobile and Opel (under the Chevrolet brand), in addition to Fiat, which for a short period was imported into Mexico by the company, were part of GM's product portfolio in Mexico until its disappearance after the restructuring of the General Motors Corporation after the crisis of 2008, or its commercialization in the country has been suspended for strategic reasons.